SinanAltintug/DSA210-Netflix-Project/README.md

 1. **Data Collection & Cleaning**:

-- Manual Data Compilation: 200+ Netflix titles selected manually.
+- Manual Data Compilation: Used 3 different datasets which contains more than 20.000 movies and tv shows.

 - Handling Missing Values: Filling in missing data from external APIs.